rcastrucci/jsoncrypt/README.md

 else:
     print("File is not encrypted or it was modified")

-# IT IS POSSIBLE ALSO TO ENCRYPT AND DECRYPT FROM A STRING
+# IT IS POSSIBLE ALSO TO ENCRYPT AND DECRYPT FROM A STRING OR A DICTIONARY
 **IMPORTANT!
-STRING MUST BE ON A JSON TYPE FORMAT** my_json_string_encrypted = Encrypt.jsonfile(filename) print("ENCRYPTED FROM A FILE INTO A STRING") print(my_json_string_encrypted)
+STRINGS MUST BE ON A DICTIONARY FORMAT** my_json_string_encrypted = Encrypt.jsonfile(filename) print("ENCRYPTED FROM A FILE INTO A STRING") print(my_json_string_encrypted)

-# TO DECRYPT A STRING ON FORMAT OF JSON USE
-decrypted_jsonstring = Decrypt.jsonstring(my_json_string_encrypted)
+**TO DECRYPT A STRING THAT WAS ENCRYPTED WITH A DICTIONARY FORMAT** decrypted_jsonstring = Decrypt.jsonstring(my_json_string_encrypted) if decrypted_jsonstring:
-if decrypted_jsonstring:
     print("DECRYPTED FROM A STRING INTO ANOTHER STRING")